VRViewportPose/VRViewportPose/README.md

 # II. <span id="5"> Visibility Similarity </span>

-The codes for analyzing dataset samples can be download [**here**](https://github.com/VRViewportPose/VRViewportPose/blob/main/ViS_Analysis.zip).
+The codes for analyzing the visibility similarity can be download [**here**](https://github.com/VRViewportPose/VRViewportPose/blob/main/ViS_Analysis.zip).

 1. You will see three files after extracting the ZIP file. `Analysis_Visibility_Similarity.m` sets the parameters for the orientation model, position model, and the visibility similarity model, and calculates the analytical results  of visibility similarity. `calculate_m_k.m` calculates the *k*-th moment of the position displacement, and `calculate_hypergeom.m` is used to calculate the hypergeometric function.
 2. Run the `Analysis_Visibility_Similarity.m`.
 You can get the analytical results of visibility similarity.

-***The full simulation and implementation codebase will be publicly available upon the publication of the manuscript.***

 # References
 [1] Unity Asset Store.
 (2020) Office. https://assetstore.unity.com/packages/3d/environments/snapsprototype-office-137490

 [2] Unity Technologies.
-(2015) Viking village. https://assetstore.unity.com/packages/essentials/tutorialprojects/viking-village-29140
+(2015) Viking Village. https://assetstore.unity.com/packages/essentials/tutorialprojects/viking-village-29140

 [3] Xiaolianhua Studio.
 (2017) Lite. https://assetstore.unity.com/packages/3d/environments/fantasy/makeyour-fantasy-game-lite-8312